Overview

 http://localhost:5001/imagetale/europe-west1/get_images

-Schedule execution: Cron jobs
+Schedule Cron jobs

 export const updateRankingsCRON = onSchedule(